burturt/bacccweb-docker/README.md

 - directory traversal exploit exists, very limited and can only view contents of files they are allowed to
 # web2 Looking Glass
 - Exploit is command injection.
 Users shouldn't be able to modify files, but there is no guarentee.
 Possible abuse.
+# web2 Looking Glass Offline
+- Commands outputs are faked.
+Allows running the machine on offline systems.